 - Person must be able to function in a classroom or community based activity on their own.

 - Person must have access to transportation to and from Goodwill.

 - Person must be able to get around within the 2-story building on their own.

 - Person must be willing to achieve goals and objectives.
 These goals and objectives will lead to community placement.

 - Person must get along with others.
 They cannot require continued separation from others, physical intervention or one-on-one supervision.

-Skill Building is funded by Detroit Wayne Mental Health Authority (DWMHA) and the Managed Comprehensive Provider Network.
+Skill Building is funded by Detroit Wayne Integrated Health Network (DWIHN).

 Get In Touch